hivex-unipd/swedesigner/README.md

 # SWEDesigner
-## generate code directly from UML.
+## Generate code directly from UML.

-SWEDesigner is a project by the Hivex team, a team of six students from the University of Padova, Italy.
+_SWEDesigner_ is an open-source project developed by the [Hivex team](hivex-unipd.github.io).
+It allows you to generate a Java program by drawing diagrams: we use a UML class diagram for generating your program's architecture and a special block diagram for generating the behavior of each class method of your program.

+_SWEDesigner_ is a web app with a Java back end (it's hosted on a Tomcat server) and a JavaScript front end.